 Cons

-You can buy the IXON Ladies heated gloves from one of these reputable sellers:
+You can also buy the IXON Ladies heated gloves here:

 Gerbing Ladies MicroWirePRO Heated XRW Hybrid Gloves